 - Severance agreements can be effective in protecting intellectual property misuse and trade secret misappropriation by an exiting employee.

-A Clearwater, FL Contracts Lawyer Can Advise You on Employment Agreements
+A Tarpon Springs, FL Contracts Lawyer Can Advise You on Employment Agreements

 Weighing these pros and cons provides you with valuable insight, but it is smart to retain a Florida business law attorney for help with drafting, negotiating, and enforcing employment agreements.
-Our team at Clearwater Business Law assists clients throughout Pinellas County with a wide range of legal issues, including the contracts you deal with on a daily basis.
+Our team at Clearwater Business Law serves clients throughout Pinellas County including: Clearwater, Tarpon Springs, Oldsmar, St. Petersburg, Palm Harbor, Dunedin, Largo, and New Port Richey.
+We are proud to support our Florida community with a wide range of legal issues, including the contracts they deal with on a daily basis.
 Please call (727) 785-5100 to set up a consultation today.